Ankitjha91/AnkitJha91/README.md

 # 👋 **Hi, I'm Ankit Jha**

-**B.Tech CSE Student | Web Developer | Tech Enthusiast**
+** Mern Stack Developer | Tech Enthusiast**

-I am a dedicated and passionate Computer Science and Engineering student at the University Institute of Technology, RGPV, Shivpuri, Madhya Pradesh.
+I am a dedicated and passionate Computer Science and Engineering graduate from the University Institute of Technology, RGPV, Shivpuri, Madhya Pradesh.
 With a strong foundation in web development and software engineering, I thrive on building innovative solutions that solve real-world problems.

 My expertise centers around full-stack web development, where I leverage modern technologies to create efficient, scalable, and user-friendly applications.
 I am always eager to explore emerging technologies, enhance my problem-solving skills, and contribute to impactful projects.
 Driven by curiosity and a commitment to continuous learning, I actively engage in competitive programming, open-source contributions, and tech community discussions.